Shell64/Class/README.md

 # GunigineClass
 ===========

-__Gunigine's Class System__ is a simple and powerful OOP Library for Lua.
+__Gunigine's Class Library__ is a simple and powerful OOP Library for Lua.
 Initially developed for my closed project (Gunigine), is now open!

 Quick Usage
 ===========